Digital Switzerland Strategy

 Infrastructure

-Public authorities promote and operate reliable and resilient physical as well as digital infrastructures.
+Public authorities promote and operate reliable and resilient physical and digital infrastructure.

 Digital public services

-Public authorities offer their services digitally as standard (digital first).
+Public authorities offer their services digitally as standard (digital first); they are user oriented and barrier free.

 Action plan

 The action plan forms part of the Digital Switzerland Strategy.
 It defines the relevant measures and provides an overview of the status of their implementation.
 Measures are specific, time-limited programmes, projects or initiatives taken by internal or external stakeholders.
 They make a significant contribution to Switzerland’s digital transformation.
-The progress of individual measures is continuously updated by the lead stakeholders and published as an overview on www.digital.swiss.
+Their progress is continuously updated by the lead stakeholders and published as an overview on www.digital.swiss.

 Responsibilities and implementation